Teresa P. Pica: Teaching

-Pica's passion in life was teaching and advising students.
-She was known for never taking summers or sabbatical years off and for always teaching multiple sections of two core courses in the TESOL MSEd program: "EDUC 527: Approaches to Teaching English and Other Modern Languages" and "EDUC 670: Second Language Acquisition".
-By doing this, she taught thousands of TESOL Master's degree seekers from all over the world over her 30-year tenure at Penn GSE.

 Pica supervised more than 50 doctoral dissertations at Penn and at universities abroad.
 Some of her best-known advisees include her first two doctoral students, Jessica Williams (1987) and Catherine Doughty (1988), as well as Richard Young, Valerie Jakar, Joanna Labov, and Shannon Sauro.
-Tere's last doctoral student to complete was Elizabeth Scheyder (dissertation defended 10/26/11, degree awarded 2012).
+Pica's last doctoral student to complete was Elizabeth Scheyder.

+Personal life

+Dr. Pica was married to Robert Hamilton.
+She died in 2011 at her home in Philadelphia of viral encephalitis.